RichEwin/Portfolio/week-three.md

 Friday

-- GOAL:
+- GOAL: Attempt to build a Birthday web app that asks for a user name and a birthday.
-- PLAN:
+- PLAN: Use this weeks learning and build the app.
+If i am blocked use various materials accordingly to help.
-- EVIDENCE:
+- EVIDENCE: Link to Birthday app.

 ## End of week evaluation